iy2046/OOP_Final_Project/README.md

 # **Car Rental Management System**

 ## **Overview**
-The Car Rental Management System is a Java-based application designed for efficient management of rental vehicles.
+The Car Rental Management System is a Java-based application designed for rental-vehicles management.
 It supports both **administrators** and **customers** with the following features: vehicle inventory management, maintenance tracking, and rental booking.

 This project emphasizes Object Oriented Programming principles, data persistence, and user-friendly design.